If you are interested in the study, you can choose to participate in one of the three cohorts. The differences are the following:

 Cohort C participants will have to eat these six breakfasts twice.

 You should participate in this study only at your own will.
 If you choose not to participate or if you choose to participate and reconsider your decision during the course of the study, you will not have to justify your withdrawal.
-You can ask your questions at any time about using the contact form.
+You can ask your questions using the contact form.

-As a participant in the study, you will be expected to follow as closely as possible the instructions that will be given to you and comply with the study plan to carry out the project.
+As a participant in the study, you will be expected to follow the instructions that will be given to you and comply with the study plan.

 The study does not pose any major risk.
 The data will be collected using non-invasive methods, except for the FreeStyle Libre sensor used to measure the glucose level (with an applicator, you will have to insert a very thin filament beneath your skin surface).
 The procedure meets all safety requirements.
 The glucose sensor can provoke a skin allergic reaction.
 In these cases, you will have to remove it, contact the sensor provider and interrupt the study.